Haidilao

+Haidilao International Holding Ltd. is headquartered in Beijing, China, while its overseas business is operated by Super Hi International Holding Ltd., which was incorporated in the Cayman Islands in the Caribbean and headquartered in Paya Lebar, Singapore.

-As of 2022, Haidilao had around 1,300 restaurants in China, Hong Kong, Macau, with its overseas unit, Super Hi International, running 97 outlets around the world, including in Singapore, Thailand, Taiwan, Vietnam, Malaysia, South Korea, Japan, Australia, the UK, Canada and the United States.
-Annual revenue is estimated to be more than CN¥10 billion.
-Additionally in recent years, Haidilao has become very well known for popularising Chinese TikTok dance and internet phenomena of Kemusan.
+As of 2025, Haidilao and its overseas subsidiary operated more than 1,400 restaurants globally across mainland China, Hong Kong, Macau, and overseas markets.
+Super Hi International alone operated more than 110 overseas restaurants in 14 countries and regions across Asia, North America, Europe and Oceania, including Singapore, Malaysia, Thailand, Vietnam, Indonesia, Japan, South Korea, the Philippines, Cambodia, the United Arab Emirates, Australia, the United Kingdom, Canada, and the United States.

+The overseas business began operations in Singapore in 2012 before being spun off into Super Hi International in 2022 and separately listed on the Hong Kong Stock Exchange.

+Haidilao is widely known for its customer service, including complimentary snacks, manicure services, and live hand-pulled noodle performances at selected outlets.

 Etymology

-In Mandarin, haidilao can be translated as deep sea fishing, or literally "scooping the bottom of the ocean."
-The origin of this term comes from a Chinese idiom, hǎidǐlāozhēn (海底捞针眼, lit. "to fish a needle from the bottom of the sea"), a metaphor for a hopeless endeavor.
+In Chinese, haidilao can be translated as "deep sea fishing" or literally "scooping the sea floor".
+The origin of this term comes from a Chinese idiom, hǎidǐlāozhēn (海底捞针, lit. "to scoop a needle from the bottom of the sea"), a metaphor for a hopeless endeavor.
 This idiom was originally derived from the Buddhist poem Song of Enlightenment.
 The term haidilao is also used by mahjong players to refer to a rare and lucky situation when a player wins with the last tile.